autonity/docs.autonity.org/glossary/index.md

 ## vote period
 The period of time measured in [blocks](/glossary/#block) over which  price voting and aggregation by the [oracle network](/glossary/#oracle-network) takes place in a [voting round](/glossary/#voting-round).

 During the vote period [Autonity oracles](/glossary/#autonity-oracle-server-aos) collect price data from data providers and submit price data reports on-chain for [currency pair](/glossary/#currency-pair) symbols supported by the [oracle protocol](/concepts/oracle-network/#oracle-protocol).
-At the end of the vote period the oracle contract on-chain computes median price data for the symbols, publishing the data on-chain as 'round data'.
+At the end of the vote period the oracle contract on-chain computes weighted average price data for the symbols, publishing the data on-chain as 'round data'.
 A new voting round is then initiated.

 See [voting round](/glossary/#voting-round).